rschristopher/rschristopher.github.io/src/criticisms/deflation.md

  contraction through debasement.
-Central planners believe they can help, and yet all they do is make things worse and rationalize their failings into success narratives -- such as pretending world wars are good for an economy.
+Central planners believe they can help, and yet all they can do is make things worse and rationalize their failings into success narratives -- such as pretending world wars are good for an economy.